bfops/playform/README.md

 Make sure you have:

   * The **nightly build** of the Rust compiler and package manager, `cargo`.
-  * OpenCL
   * `libpng`
   * `SDL2`
   * `SDL2_ttf`
   * `libnanomsg`

-At any point, `--release` can be appended onto `cargo build` or `cargo run` for a slower build, but a much more optimized result.
+At any point, `--release` can be appended onto `cargo build` or `cargo run` for a slower build, but a much more optimized binary.

 Run the Playform server using `cargo run` in the `server` folder.
 It takes one parameter: the listen URL for the server.
 It defaults to running locally: `ipc:///tmp/server.ipc`.